zrhoffman/vscode-go/GOPATH-in-the-VS-Code-Go-extension.md

+At any point in time, you can run the command `Go: Current GOPATH` to see the GOPATH being used by the extension.

 ### GOPATH from the environment variable
 Out of the box, the extension uses the value of the environment variable `GOPATH`.
 From Go 1.8 onwards, if no such environment variable is set, then the default GOPATH as deciphered from the command `go env` is used.